 If deciding to undergo AB testing it is important to find a reputable medical office to provide the test.
 This will include obtaining a blood specimen and sending that specimen to a lab for testing.
 Office based AB test are not considered reliable, nor are all lab-based AB tests.
 Expect results to take about 48 hours.

-No. Antigen testing for the presence of the virus is merely a snapshot of a moment in time.
+No. Swab testing for the presence of the virus is merely a snapshot of a moment in time.
 A negative test today does not ensure the person will remain negative tomorrow, or in one or two weeks.
 In fact, VERY early in the course of the disease it is possible a person is “incubating” (in the process of developing the infection after an exposure) but the virus is not detectable by testing.
 Except in certain unique situations, it is also not practical to test employees repeatedly.

 Antibody testing is likewise NOT recommended in settings such as employer groups.
 In the future, it is possible this recommendation could change and thus ongoing attention to the matter is recommended.